loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 ## POST: /Queue/Delete/{queueName}

 Delete (From the first 10) messages (Maximum 10) from the specified {queueName} SQS queue.
 Example URI parameter: "ghost-dlq.fifo".\
-The body for this request is an Array of Strings which represensts message "id" of an SQS message.
+The body of this request is an Array of Strings which represents the message "id" of an SQS message.
 It is validated against the "/src/main/resources/schemas/delete-queue-msg.json" JSON schema.\
 You can find an example payload in the Hoppscotch collection.

 ## POST: /Queue/Transfer

-Transfers (From the first 10) messages (Maximum 10) from the specified "srcQueue" (Query Parameter) SQS queue to specified "destQueue" (Query Parameter) SQS queue.
-Under the hood, it deletes the messages from "srcQueue" SQS queue and sends them to the "destQueue" SQS queue.\
+Transfers (From the first 10) messages (Maximum 10) from the specified "srcQueue" (Query Parameter) SQS queue to the specified "destQueue" (Query Parameter) SQS queue.\
+Under the hood, it deletes the messages from the source SQS queue and sends them to the destination SQS queue.\
-The body for this request is an Array of Strings which represensts message "id" of an SQS message.
+The body of this request is an Array of Strings, which represents the message "id" of an SQS message.
 It is validated against the "/src/main/resources/schemas/transfer-queue-msg.json" JSON schema.\
 You can find an example payload in the Hoppscotch collection.

 ### Important Note: